JyotsnaBellary/new_robots/README.md

 ```

 ## Building Your Own Robot Plugin
 See `docs/ADDING_NEW_ROBOT.md` for the detailed walkthrough that covers copying a template robot, wiring CMake, adding controllers/experiments, and validating the plugin inside ARGoS3.
+Follow `docs/NEWEPUCK_TEMPLATE.md`, which also shows how to add install rules so the plugin lands under your ARGoS prefix.

 ## Possible Future Work
 - Port these controllers to a physical Turtlebot4.